jasongrimes/fretboardfoundation/_chapters/000-front/030-preface.md

 Making music we enjoy,
 building a foundation that will endure through our lives?
-Or will that time be essentially lost, with nothing left to show for it?
+Or will that time be essentially lost, with nothing to show for it?

 Right *now*,
 given the overwhelming amount to be known,